espocrm/documentation/docs/development/coding-rules.md

 }
 ```

-Exclusion: Passing the Container may be acceptable for proxy classes.
+Exception: Passing the Container may be acceptable for proxy classes.

 ### 2\.
 Never write RAW SQL query.
 Use ORM instead.